Haikal02-alt/ExpertOS/README.md

 ExpertOS Is A Simple Lightweight Linux Distribution ExpertOS Doesnt Need Iso You Started On Ubuntu Server Iso Then Configure It Yourself

+(THIS PROJECT IS DISCONTINUED ON APRIL 7 2026 BECAUSE EXPERTOS BACK THEN TRIAXIS GNU/LINUX USED TO NAMED EXPERTOS THEN ON JANUARY 8 2026 IT WAS RENAMED EXPERTOS TO TRIAXIS GNU/LINUX)

 Previews

 Login Screen Preview